Frequently asked questions

 The general types of questions that may be asked in your first consultation will include: why you are interested in seeking dietetic advice, your expectations of working together, a bit about yourself, weight history and update your measurements (this is completely optional), reviewing recent and/or past bloodwork, looking at your medical history, family history, medications, supplements, bowel habits and any other issues you are experiencing surrounding food.
 This is then followed by a comprehensive history of your day-to-day diet, a bit about your activity levels and anything else that may be relevant.
 We then work on some options that may work for you and you can decide which path fits you best, which is the beauty of a person-centred approach.

-I do not arrange private blood testing.
-I can write back to your referring doctor and/or specialist and request certain measures to be considered, however, it does warrant a trip back to your doctor for the pathology request to be initiated.
-There are limited cases where I may recommend private testing, which is completely optional and this can be arranged directly with me.
+We do not arrange private blood testing.
+We can write back to your referring doctor and/or specialist and request certain measures to be considered, however, it does warrant a trip back to your doctor for the pathology request to be initiated.
+There are limited cases where we may recommend private testing, which is completely optional and we can connect you with relevant providers to action these.

 If you would like to come prepared, please get in touch with us via email and one of our practitioners can provide some guidance as to what testing may be appropriate in your situation before attending your initial consultation based on your history.
 Please note, you MUST have an active booking for us to respond to these enquiries for pathology request suggestions.

 Private: If you have private health insurance, depending on your policy and level of cover, you may be eligible for a rebate on your dietitian appointments.
 Please check with your insurer directly if you are covered and how much you will get back, as this varies from person to person.